-What is the role of Albury City Albury City Council will continue to assess and approve development applications Council? in the precinct in line with the new master plan and the amended Local Environment Plan and Development Control Plans.
+What is the role of Albury City Council?

+Albury City Council will continue to assess and approve development applications in the precinct in line with the new master plan and the amended Local Environment Plan and Development Control Plans.

 Council will also remain the enforcement authority, along with the Environmental Protection Authority, for issues such as noise and odour.

-When and where will development The precinct has been planned for staged development.
-The first stage of occur first? development will be adjacent to the existing NEXUS precinct where there is available water, sewer and electricity.
+When and where will development occur first?

+The precinct has been planned for staged development.
+The first stage of development will be adjacent to the existing NEXUS precinct where there is available water, sewer and electricity.
 These services will be extended to cater for expected growth in demand in the future.

+How will precinct infrastructure be funded?

-Future infrastructure, including road, sewer and water upgrades, will be funded How will precinct infrastructure through a combination of development contributions (paid by developers seeking be funded? to set up or expand in the precinct) and state and federal government grants if available.
+Future infrastructure, including road, sewer and water upgrades, will be funded through a combinations of development contributions (paid by developers seeking to set up or expand in the precinct) and state and federal government grants.

 The NSW Government is working with Albury City Council to update development contribution plans to support future investment in infrastructure.

-Are there any additional impacts The master plan has been designed to protect and mitigate potential impacts on to residents? existing residents.
+Are there any additional impacts to residents?

+The master plan has been designed to protect and mitigate potential impacts on existing residents.
 Any proposed development within the precinct will need to comply with air quality, odour and noise management measures that will be set out in the planning controls to inform where industries are best located and how environmental impacts should be managed.

 An analysis of the potential air quality, odour and noise impacts generated by proposed development types has been undertaken as part of the master plan.

-What controls are in place to protect We respect and acknowledge the Wiradjuri people as the custodians of the land within the precinct.
-The draft master plan retains, protects and celebrates Aboriginal cultural heritage?
-Albury's proud Aboriginal culture and heritage and encourages cultural land management practices.
+What controls are in place to protect Aboriginal cultural heritage?

+We respect and acknowledge the Wiradjuri people as the custodians of the land within the precinct.
+The draft master plan retains, protects and celebrates Albury's proud Aboriginal culture and heritage and encourages cultural land management practices.

+What controls are in place to safeguard valued flora and fauna species?